No, your doctor isn't getting rich off of vaccines

 insurance companies would either barely cover the cost of the vaccine or it would be less than the cost of the vaccine.

-Sometimes insurers will also pay what's called an administration fee to help cover related costs.
+Sometimes insurers will also pay what's called an administration fee to help cover related costs, but she says it's usually only five or $10.

 And so you can probably see how with all these costs, doctors may be forced into making some difficult decisions around vaccines.